dnif-archive/SOC18-genesis/README.md

      ` cd Genesis_Bruteforce\Dynamic `

-> >    Change the IP address Location
+> >    Change the IP address Location in the code
 > >    `#code to POST command

     headers = {'content-type': 'application/json'}